o-ran-sc/ric-plt-lib-rmr/docs/rmr.7.rst

           case where both variables are defined, RMR will behave exactly as is communicated with the variable's values.

+      * - **RMR_RTREQ_FREQ**
+        -
+          When RMR needs a new route table it will send a request once every ``n`` seconds.
+The default value for ``n`` is 5, but can be changed if this variable is set prior to invoking the process.
+Accepted values are between 1 and 300 inclusive.

       * - **RMR_RTG_SVC**
         -
           The value of this variable depends on the Route Manager in